Pelican-Elegant/elegant/documentation/content/Elegant - Pelican Theme/customize-elegant.md

 Instead use following recommended ways.

-# Change Syntax Highlight Theme

-Elegant uses [Solarized theme](http://ethanschoonover.com/solarized) for syntax highlighting.
-To replace it, copy contents of your preferred theme's CSS style sheet into `custom.css`.

-Alternatively, you can replace contents of `pygments.css` with your theme's style sheet.

-If you feel like experimenting with different themes then [this repository](https://github.com/uraimo/pygments-vimstyles) has Pygments CSS of Vim themes.
-[This one](https://github.com/richleland/pygments-css) has Pygments CSS of built-in styles.
-Do not forget to change `.codehilite` CSS class identifier to `.highlight`.
-Code blocks in Pelican generated HTML use `.highlight` class.

 # Change Labels

 It is quite possible you will feel the need to tweak labels of different